leonunsan/assignment-qa-leo/README.md

 ## Suggestion for Improvements
 -  Implementation JUnit 5 Parallel Test Execution;
 -  Implementation Seleium grid for escalation and setup for tests;
--  Replicate UI creating suites for Firefox and Internet explorer (support for this browsers already implemented);
+-  Replicate UI test cases for Internet explorer;